The inner city guide to gardening

 We have put together our very first Atollon planting guide.
 This should provide any (Victorian) Gardner with an excellent reference for planting your crops at the precise time to get the most beneficial outcomes.

-I have been lucky enough to have grown up with a family that has always had their own veggie patch.
+I have been lucky enough to have grown up with a family that has always had its own veggie patch.
 So the idea of adding manure and collecting compost to help build the soil structure has always been part of my life.
 There are a few key things that will help any inner-city gardener, no matter where they are based.
 I have separated these down across the four central areas Soil, Planting, Water and the Sun.

 Growing any plant always starts with healthy soil.
 There are two main parts to building up and replacing the soil’s nutrients: organic compost and manure.
 Organic matter is easily collected; any household produces more than enough organic gold to boost any household veggie garden.
 It is always recommended to have two composting bins so that you can keep them at different times in their composting cycle.
 As an estimate, we would produce around two small green wheelie bins of organic compost a year.
 Which is more than adequate to handle our veggie patch.
 Collecting all the green waste is excellent for the garden and keeps it out of landfill.